Preliminary Exam FAQ

 A: Each semester an email is sent to all graduate students asking who is planning to take the preliminary exam during the upcoming semester.
 You may respond to that email or send an email to email@example.com at any time.

 Q: How do I set up my doctoral committee?

 A: You need to submit your committee members to the Graduate College for approval.
 You will do so through the Graduate College Student Portal.

 Q: May someone from off-campus be appointed to my committee?

 A: Yes, but you must provide a brief description of the qualifications and justification for each non-Graduate College Faculty member being nominated to serve as a voting member of the committee.
 You must also provide a copy of the person's CV (electronically is preferred) as well.

 Q: Are there any forms I need to worry about?

 A: The Thesis Office will send letters of appointment to your committee.
 They will also send a Certificate of Result of Preliminary Examination for the Doctoral Committee.
-You will need to pick up this form from Staci Tankersley in 306 Talbot Lab the day before your exam.
+Graduate Programs will send this form directly to your Chair.
 Your committee will need to indicate the results of the exam on the form and each member will need to sign it.
-The form must be returned to Staci as soon as possible after the exam.
+The Chair will return this to Graduate Programs.